NFL News: New Orleans Saints Sign Entire 2019 NFL Draft Class

 While some of the players will need to battle it out for a roster spot with the team, some of the picks are expected to compete for starting positions.
 Erik McCoy was a second-round pick in the draft who will likely be fighting for a starting spot on the offensive line at either center or possibly a guard position.

-All of the contracts for the five rookies are four years in length which is typical for most draft picks.
+All of the contracts for the five rookies are four years in length, which is typical for most draft picks.
 They will account for close to $3.3 million against the 2019 salary cap for the New Orleans Saints.

 Signed ????️: @GatorsFB safety Chauncey Gardner-Johnson (@CGJXXIII) #Saints ⚜️ pic.twitter.com/jVkx7bK0NZ